 There are pros and cons when comparing digital and film photography.
 One of the pros of using digital photography is that you can reuse the medium that the images are recorded on.
 For instance, once you have used the available space on the memory card, you can transfer the data onto another device, such as a computer, and clear the space for more images.
 With film photography, once you have used the film, it cannot be reused.
 Other pros of using digital over film include the ability of viewing the images instantly over the need to use chemicals to develop the film, and the ability to edit the photos without access to a darkroom.
 Two benefits of using film cameras is that the batteries last longer and the camera is quicker and more effective in shutter speed.

-For further information about the history of photography, see the following links:
+For further information about Marketing or Business Cards, see the following links: